iakop/ArduinoCrashcourse/Part-2_Wireless-Communication/Example-1_Wireless/Extra/ESP-01-Joystick/README.txt

 etc.

+The Sketch should be uploaded to the board type: "Generic ESP8266 Module" To upload, the buttons need to be addeed like on "ESP-01-Joystick_bb.png" Press the top button and hold it down, to enable programming mode.
+While holding the top, press the bottom one, and the ESP-01 will reset in programming mode.
+Then press "Upload" on the Arduino IDE.

-The Sketch should be uploaded to the board type: "Generic ESP8266 Module" Then when the sketch has been uploaded, upload ther SPIFFS content from the contained "data" folder.
+Then when the sketch has been uploaded, upload ther SPIFFS content from the contained "data" folder.
 This contains the webpage to be served.

 The option is located: